Composite Wood Flooring Options

 - Oak, maple and other common domestic woods comprise the most common composite wood flooring veneers.
 They are also among the greenest.
 Many are fast-growing species, and none require the transport energy of shipping wood from overseas.
-Many domestic woods are relatively inexpensive, but they are softer than some exotic woods and have a limited color range - mainly various shades of brown.
+Often, domestic woods are relatively inexpensive, are softer than some exotic woods and come in a limited color range - mainly shades of brown.

-- Brazilian cherry and other exotic hardwoods are upscale alternatives.
+- Brazilian cherry and other exotic hardwoods are upscale alternatives to domestic woods.
 Some are harder and offer a greater variety of colors.
-Homeowners need to be careful to buy sustainable wood, and shipping from Brazil or other countries adds substantial transport energy costs.
+However, homeowners need to be careful to buy sustainable wood, and shipping from Brazil or other countries adds substantial transport energy costs.

-- Bamboo is famously eco-friendly.
-It is a grass that grows very quickly.
+- Bamboo is actually a grass, which grows very quickly.
 All bamboo flooring is composite wood because bamboo cannot be sliced into wide planks.
-However, high transport costs from tropical bamboo forests make bamboo composites a little less green.
+When sustainably raised and harvested, bamboo is very eco-friendly, though high transport costs from tropical bamboo forests make bamboo composites a little less green.

 Each composite wood type can be installed in various ways.
-Some are nailed or glued down, like a hardwood floor.
+Some are nailed or glued down, similarly to a hardwood floor.
 Others snap together as a floating floor, like laminate.

 In choosing composite wood flooring products, also consider other environmental factors.
-Looks for products with low levels of unhealthy volatile organic compounds, which may be in the binders holding together composite wood flooring.
-VOCs are also a factor in finishes or glues that may be applied during installation.
+Look for products with low levels of unhealthy volatile organic compounds, which may be present in the binders holding together composite wood flooring.
+VOCs might also be an ingredient in finishes or glues that may be applied during installation.